gkushang/cucumber-html-reporter/README.md

 ```

+> Please look at the `options` section below for more options

 > Plugin the above code to the cucumber's `AfterFeatures` hook as shown in [test/features/step_definitions/hooks][7] and pick the theme you are interested in.